-We cannot guarantee or promise that you will receive any benefits from this research.
-This study aims to further medical knowledge and may improve future treatment of patients who need to be on a ventilator, however it may not directly benefit you.
+We cannot guarantee or promise that your relative will receive any benefits from this research.
+This study aims to further medical knowledge and may improve future treatment of patients who need to be on a ventilator, however it may not directly benefit your relative/friend.